SiGiL-Cpp/CppCraft/pages/02-types.md

 - First, you will find a single `StyledCharacter` named `myStyledCharacter` declared and initialized.
 You can `Run` the execution or modify it.
-- Second, you can make an array of `StyledCharacter` and name if `myStyledString`.
+- Second, you can make an array of `StyledCharacter` and name it `myStyledString`.
 If you initialize it with multiple `StyledCharacter`s, they will be displayed as a character string.
 - What happens if you don't initialize it?